OPC-ODBC bridge. Inserting OPC data to the MS Access database through ODBC

 - Import the configuration (the file with the *.ini extension) (File - Restore from backup).

-- Edit path to database in the properties of the data export module.
+- Edit the path to a database in the properties of the data export module.